-During the early part of the planning process, the GCDD’s Council members identified the need to better market the agency, its name and its product as a top priority.
+During the early part of the planning process, the Georgia Council on Developmental Disabilities (GCDD)’s Council members identified the need to better market the agency, its name and its product as a top priority.
 The Council currently publishes several publications whose outcome is to provide people with the information necessary to make informed decisions about their lives and advocate for changes in the system.
 Making a Difference magazine Public Policy for the People newsletter and GCDD e-news are sent to over 3500 individuals through e-mail and posted to the website.
-The GCDD’s website continues to be a tool that people can use to find information.
-The GCDD staff consistently meets with members of the media to respond to questions and pitch stories.
+GCDD’s website continues to be a tool that people can use to find information.
+GCDD staff consistently meets with members of the media to respond to questions and pitch stories.
 In addition, media roundtables are held when the Council’s quarterly meeting is held in sites other than Atlanta.

 GCDD Supported Efforts